-If a student needs additional time to complete the degree, the student may be required to meet with an academic advisor to discuss academic progression.
+If student needs additional time to complete the degree, student must meet with an academic advisor to discuss academic progression.
 The student will also be required to complete a FASAP Appeal Form and update the expected graduation date with the Office of the Registrar.
-The Office of Financial Aid may increase the Maximum Time Frame for students who have an approved appeal.
+The Office of Financial Aid may increase the Maximum Time Frame for students who have an approved appeal (see FASAP appeals section of this policy document).

-If a student is not meeting GPA or Pace requirements, the student may appeal to have financial aid eligibility reinstated on a probationary basis.
+If student is not meeting GPA or Pace requirements, student may appeal to have financial aid eligibility reinstated on a probationary basis.
 The following conditions can be considered in an appeal: injury or illness, death of a relative, or other extenuating circumstances.

-Regaining Financial Aid Eligibility without a FASAP Appeal
+Regaining Financial Aid Eligibility without a SAP Appeal

-If a student loses eligibility, it may be regained by successfully completing courses to meet the stated requirements.
-Such courses must be funded without the benefit of Title IV aid and under no circumstances will aid be paid retroactively for those courses once eligibility has been reestablished.
-Upon completion of these courses, a student should contact the Aid Office for reevaluation of eligibility.
+If student loses eligibility it may be regained by successfully completing courses to meet the stated requirements.
+Such courses must be funded without benefit of Title IV aid and under no circumstances will aid be paid retroactively for those courses once eligibility has been re- established.
+Upon completion of these courses, a student should contact the Aid Office for re-evaluation of eligibility.

-Financial Aid Satisfactory Academic Progress (FASAP) Appeals process
+Financial Aid Satisfactory Academic Progress (FASAP) Appeals